 Memorial Day poppies appear every year and raise funds for a great cause.
 But what is the history behind wearing one of these red flowers?

 The red poppy, or Remembrance Poppy, has been a symbol of lives lost to war since World War I (1914–1918), and Memorial Day poppies play a big part in the history of Memorial Day.
 Sales of red poppies benefit veterans associations and fund many charities and veterans causes.
-The poppy is worn in many of the countries that were Allied during World War I, including Great Britain, France, Belgium, Australia, New Zealand, Canada, and the United States.
+The poppy is worn in many of the countries that were Allied during World War I, including Great Britain, France, Belgium, Australia, New Zealand, Canada and the United States.

 The history of the Memorial Day poppy

 The poppy as a symbol of war casualties started with a poem.
-In the spring of 1915, a Canadian artillery unit brigade surgeon named Lieutenant Colonel John McCrae saw bright red poppies blooming on the war-torn fields where so many soldiers had lost their lives, and he was moved to write “In Flanders Fields.”
+In the spring of 1915, a Canadian artillery unit brigade surgeon named Lieutenant Colonel John McCrae saw bright-red poppies blooming on the war-torn fields where so many soldiers had lost their lives.
+The sight moved him to write the famous poem “In Flanders Fields”:

 Who started the custom of wearing red poppies on Memorial Day?

-Meanwhile, in France, Anna Guérin organized large poppy drives, making and selling poppies to raise money for widows, orphans, and veterans, and to fund France’s post-war restoration efforts.
+Meanwhile, in France, Anna Guérin organized large poppy drives, making and selling poppies to raise money for widows, orphans and veterans, and to fund France’s post-war restoration efforts.
 She championed her idea for an “Inter-Allied Poppy Day” and started Poppy Days worldwide, during which fundraising poppies were sold in many Allied countries.
 Poppy factories were set up, often employing disabled servicemen to make the silk and paper blooms.

 What does the poppy mean on Memorial Day?

-On Monday, May 30, 2022, many Americans will pin a bright red poppy to their shirts as a sign of respect.
-In the United States, the poppy is not traditionally worn on Veterans Day, but on the last Monday in May, Memorial Day, to commemorate the lives of those who died fighting for their country.
+On Monday, May 29, 2023, many Americans will pin a bright-red poppy to their shirts as a sign of respect.
+In the United States, the poppy is not traditionally worn on Veterans Day, but on Memorial Day, the last Monday in May, to commemorate the lives of those who died fighting for their country.

 Where can I buy Memorial Day poppies?

-You can participate in National Poppy Day (Friday, May 27) in a variety of ways.
+You can participate in National Poppy Day (Friday, May 26) in a variety of ways.
 Why not organize a Poppy Drive in your community, or simply purchase one to wear yourself?
 You may also see a member of the American Legion in your town distributing poppies and accepting donations.